opstrace/opstrace/README.md

 ### Installation and Upgrades

-Both installation and upgrades are initiated by a single CLI command.
+Both installation and upgrades are initiated by a simple CLI command.
 In this example, you can see an abbreviated installation and upgrade cycle:

 ```bash